 Through Smart Power Myanmar, Pact is helping to accelerate access to renewable energy in off-grid areas by bringing together key players in the public and private sectors, spurring economic growth and transforming lives in rural communities.

 Pact Global Microfinance Fund is by far Myanmar’s largest microfinance institution.
-In 2018, PGMF disbursed more than 1.3 million loans worth $408 million, with an astounding repayment rate of 99.4 percent.
 Learn more about Pact Global Microfinance Fund in Myanmar here.